derrickmichaelj/iris-classification-analysis/README.md

 (http://127.0.0.1:8888/lab?token=...)

 #Click this link, or copy and paste it into your web browser.

-#Enter the password/token (if prompted)
-#When JupyterLab loads, it may ask for a password or token.
-#Use the token `dsci522`

-Password or Token:
 ```

 Option 2: Run Pre-Built Image (Fastest)